sanette/ubase/README.md

    contain only ASCII characters. *)
 ```

-If your accented string is encoded in isolatin, you first have to
+If your accented string is encoded in isolatin (8859-1), you first have to
 convert it to utf8 using `isolatin_to_utf8 mystring`.